Pete Murphy

-Walter "Pete" Murphy (October 27, 1872 – January 12, 1946) was a college football player, lawyer, and state legislator.
+Walter "Pete" Murphy (October 27, 1872 – January 12, 1946) was an American college football player, lawyer, and state legislator.

 University of North Carolina

 He was a prominent center for the North Carolina Tar Heels football team of the University of North Carolina.
 Murphy was selected as a substitute for the All-Southern team of 1895.

 1892

 The 1892 Tar Heels claim a mythical Southern championship.

 Politics

 Murphy was an avid campaigner for the Democratic Party.